 As the nonpartisan national forum for the 56 state and territory attorneys general and their staff, NAAG serves attorneys general by promoting the exchange of knowledge on subjects of importance to attorneys general and their staff, fostering engagement and cooperation on legal and law enforcement issues, and providing training, research, and analysis to attorneys general and their staff.

 Training and Research

-NAAG provides high-quality, non-partisan training, research, and resources to state and territory attorney general offices through its training and research arm, The National Attorneys General Training & Research Institute (NAGTRI).
+NAAG provides high-quality, non-partisan training, research, and resources to state and territory attorney general offices.

-NAAG and NAGTRI have established several centers to provide thought leadership, specialized training, research, and resources in specific disciplines.
+NAAG has established three centers to provide leadership, specialized training, research, and resources in specific disciplines.

 NAAG has several standing and special committees focused on issues of importance to the work of attorneys general.
 Committees are charged with studying all substantive matters within their jurisdiction and recommending policy positions for action by the full Association.

 NAAG’s special initiatives focus on issues important to our members and their work.

 NAAG provides support, training, and substantive legal assistance to attorney general offices on issues related to bankruptcy cases.

 NAAG is the bipartisan voice and advocate of the nation’s attorneys general with policymakers.